-Cash flow statements—which are considered one of the four major financial statements along with income statements, balance sheets and statements of retained earnings—can be prepared using one of two methods: the direct method or the indirect method, both of which produce the same results.
+Cash flow statements—which are considered one of the three major financial statements along with income statements, and balance sheets—can be prepared using one of two methods: the direct method or the indirect method, both of which produce the same results.

 Because it’s easier to do, most businesses build their statements of cash flow via the indirect method, so let’s turn our attention there first.

 Building a cash flow statement: The indirect method

 Many businesses choose to construct their historical cash flow statements using the indirect method because the numbers they need are easily gathered from their accounting software.
 Cash flow statements generated this way to reconcile reported net income with cash generated through operations.